Steve-O-Murphy/ib-coding-school/README.md

 I haven't done OO for a while, and never in TypeScript so feedback and PRs  would be appreciated!

+# Some Instructions

+This repo has a package.json file so be sure to install the dependencies.

+The project uses Snowpack as its build tool so create the app: npx create-snowpack-app . --template @snowpack/app-template-blank-typescript --force

 # New Project